Enjoy-Korea/help-center/docs/housing/documents.md

 # Visa document support

-Did you know that Enkor Stay conveniently supports **Visa/RC documentation** for you?
+Did you know that Enko Stay conveniently supports **Visa/RC documentation** for you?
 We provide documents that are typically required for Visa and Residence Card processing.

 Supported documents: